Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part II: Information Theoretic Constraints Breed New Combinatorial Structures: Preliminaries

-We begin our discussion from Latin square, the non trivial orthogonal Latin hypercubes with the smallest parameters, which corresponding to the smallest connected matroid with rank exceeding $1$.
-For uniform matroid $U_{2,3}$, $\voa(U_{2,3},v)$ corresponds to a Latin square $S$ of order $v$ with row and column indices and symbols in $\mathbb{I}_v$, that is, a $v\times v$ square $S$ with indexed by $i,j\in \mathbb{I}_v$ with symbols in the cells of each row $\{S(i,j),j\in \mathbb{I}_v\}$ all distinct.
+We begin our discussion from Latin squares, the non-trivial orthogonal Latin hypercubes with the smallest parameters, \rv{which corresponds to} the smallest connected matroid with rank exceeding $1$.
+For uniform matroid $U_{2,3}$, a $\voa(U_{2,3},v)$ corresponds to a Latin square $S$ of order $v$ with row and column indices and symbols in $\mathbb{I}_v$, that is, a $v\times v$ square $S$ with cells indexed by $(i,j)\in \mathbb{I}^2_v$ and symbols in the cells of each row $\{S(i,j),j\in \mathbb{I}_v\}$ and each column $\{S(i,j),i\in \mathbb{I}_v\}$ all distinct.
 For each row $(i,j,k)$ of a $\voa(U_{2,3},v)$ $\mb{T}$, it corresponds to the cell $S(i,j)$ with symbol $k$.
-Here we also define Latin square of the zeroth-kind and the second-kind \footnote{The definition of Latin squares of the zeroth-kind and the second-kind are in the spirit of the definition of the ``Latin cubes of first order and second order'' in \cite{OrthogonalDesigns}.
-As usually ``order'' used for the size of a Latin square, in our paper, we use ``kind'' instead.
-In the following, Latin cubes of the first kind and second kind will be defined similarly.} which are trivial themselve, but can be considered as building blocks in construction of other combinatorial structure in this paper, while for a traditional Latin square, we call it of \emph{the first kind}.
-For a $v\times v$ square $S$ in all cells a unique symbol $0$, we call it a \emph{Latin square of the zeroth kind}.
-It corresponds to a $\voa(U^{1,2;3}_{1,1},v)$, where $U_{1,1}^{1,2;3}$ is a matroid whose rank function is the summaton of the rank functions of $U^{1;3}_{1,1}$ and $U^{2;3}_{1,1}$.
-For a $v\times v$ square $S$, in cells all symbols distinct from $\mathbb{I}_{v^2}$, we call it a \emph{Latin square of the second kind}.
+Here, we also define Latin squares of the zeroth-kind and the second-kind,\footnote{The definition of Latin squares of the zeroth-kind and the second-kind are in the spirit of the definition of the ``Latin cubes of first order and second order'' in \cite{OrthogonalDesigns}. ``Order'' is usually used for the size of a Latin square, so in our paper, we use ``kind'' instead.
+In the following, Latin cubes of the first kind and the second kind will be defined similarly.} which are trivial themselves, but can be considered as building blocks in construction of other combinatorial structures in this paper, while for a traditional Latin square, we call it of \emph{the first kind}.
+For a $v\times v$ square $S$ with symbols in all cells, each identical to $0$, we call it a \emph{Latin square of the zeroth kind}.
+It corresponds to a $\voa(U^{1,2;3}_{1,1},v)$, where $U_{1,1}^{1,2;3}$ is a matroid whose rank function is the \rv{summation} of the rank functions of $U^{1;3}_{1,1}$ and $U^{2;3}_{1,1}$.
+For a $v\times v$ square $S$ with symbols in all cells distinct from $\mathbb{I}_{v^2}$, we call it a \emph{Latin square of the second kind}.
 It corresponds to a $\mvoa(U^{13,23;3}_{1,2},v)$, where $U^{13,23;3}_{1,2}$ is an integer polymatroid whose rank function is the summation of the rank functions of $U^{13;3}_{1,2}$ and $U^{23;3}_{1,2}$.
 For a traditional Latin square, or a Latin square of the first kind, we call it a Latin square and omit ``of the first kind'' if there is no ambiguity.

-\begin{example} The following are Latin squares of the zeroth kind, the first kind, and the second kind, and their corresponding MVOAs.
+\begin{example} In Table \ref{tab:example1}, we list Latin squares of the zeroth kind, the first kind, and the second kind, and their corresponding MVOAs for $v=3$.

 \end{example} In the following, we list the mixed-level variable-strength orthogonal array induced by integer polymatroids on the extreme rays of $\Gamma_4$ with rank exceeding $1$, and their corresponding variants of orthogonal Latin hypercubes.
 For each type of extreme rays, we only consider one of its representatives.